 Make your form of payment payable to Georgia D.D.S. and provide a copy of your super speeder notice.

-Regardless of the type of traffic infraction, you are dealing with, a conviction will negatively affect your driving record and insurance coverage rates.
+Regardless of the type of traffic infraction you are dealing with, a conviction will negatively affect your driving record and insurance coverage rates.
 If you are a commercial driver, you might even lose your job.
 Before paying any ticket, which is an admission of guilt, you should seek advice from a skilled Georgia Super Speeder lawyer for advice and advocacy and understand your legal rights.
-Contact us to schedule a free consultation today.